MahmoudAlawdh/Mno/index.md

 ### Legal action

-The User's Personal Data may be used for legal purposes by the Data Controller, in Court or in the stages leading to possible legal action arising from improper use of this Application or the related services.
+The User’s Personal Data may be used for legal purposes by the Data Controller, in Court or in the stages leading to possible legal action arising from improper use of this Application or the related services.
 The User declares to be aware that the Data Controller may be required to reveal personal data upon request of public authorities.

-### Additional information about User's Personal Data
+### Additional information about User’s Personal Data

 In addition to the information contained in this privacy policy, this Application may provide the User with additional and contextual information concerning particular services or the collection and processing of Personal Data upon request.